bigspotteddog/fullstackclouddeveloper.com/course/complete-full-stack-web-developer-course/introduction.md

 * Backend Development

   Develop RESTful web APIs to manage customer orders and maintain merchant products for an online marketplace, leveraging Java and SpringBoot, connected to a PostgreSQL database using JPA to implement data access objects in using JDBC and SQL to create, read, update, and delete database records.
 Use Liquibase for database schema maintenance.
 Test-driven development (TDD) used to create backend unit tests using JUnit and Mockito.
+Payment processing using Stripe.

 * DevOps